 - Winds Aloft

 Hot-Air Balloons are a type of aircraft that rely on basic scientific principles to fly.
 Warm air rises over cooler air, thus the balloon is able to rise when the burner is thrusted.
-To help the balloon rise, pockets of lifting air known as "thermals" must be present.
-These thermals are most prominent in the early morning, just after sunrise, and early in the evening (the reason why launches are scheduled at 6:30 AM & between 6:30 & 8 PM for the event).
+To help balloons rise, we neef thermals to be absent or at low activity.
+These thermals are least prominent in the early morning, just after sunrise, and early in the evening (the reason why launches are scheduled between 6:30 AM and 8 AM & between 7 PM and 8:30 PM during the event).

 Prior to flight, a "Piball" (or Pilot Balloon) will be released.
 This is a helium filled balloon that lets the pilots know the general direction of the wind.
 This is the way the pilots balloon will drift.
 Wind directions do change based on height (especially if a front is in the area) and pilots must rely on (and know the direction) of the winds aloft.
 A balloon must also be able to land once in the air so the decision for "Go" or "No Go" for launch must take both the takeoff, flight, and a safe landing into consideration.